gabriel-dehan/chronicondb-client/README.md

 ## Acknowledgement

 This is a fan project.
-All data and game assets are the intellectual property of [Subworld Games](https://www.subworldgames.com/chronicon/).
+All data and game assets are **not mine** and the intellectual property of [Subworld Games](https://www.subworldgames.com/chronicon/).

 ## Starting up